Educational Entity Financial Reporting (District School Boards, Charter Schools, and Charter Technical Career Centers)

 Audit reports received are posted on the Auditor General's website.
 To view the audit reports posted, go to the Auditor General's website and proceed as follows: (1) scroll to "Reports Filed with the Auditor General" (on left side of page), (2) hover over "Filed Reports," and (3) select the type of entity (District School Boards, Charter Schools and Centers, etc.).
 The list includes all entities that have filed an audit report for the specified fiscal year.
 You may access the available audit reports by selecting an individual entity.

 Note: An audit report may have been received by the Auditor General but not yet listed online as received.
 This may be due to the time required for review of the audit report.
-To determine if the Auditor General has received an audit that has not been posted online, send an e-mail to the Auditor General at firstname.lastname@example.org.
+To determine if the Auditor General has received an audit report that has not been posted online, send an e-mail to the Auditor General at firstname.lastname@example.org.
 Specify the name of the school and the fiscal year audit report you are interested in.

 6. What happens if a district school board, charter school, or charter technical career center does not file an audit report with the Auditor General?

 Following notification by the Auditor General, the Committee may hold a hearing to discuss whether the entity should be subject to state action pursuant to s.
 11.40(2), F.S.

 If the Committee decides state action should be taken:

 (1) In the case of a district school board, the Committee shall direct the DOR and the DFS to withhold any funds not pledged for bond debt service satisfaction which are payable to such entity until the entity complies with the law.
 The Committee shall specify the date such action shall begin, and the directive must be received by the DOR 30 days before the date of the distribution mandated by law.

 (2) In the case of a charter school or charter technical career center, the Committee shall notify the appropriate sponsoring entity, which may terminate the charter pursuant to ss.
 1002.33 and 1002.34, F.S.